best resin 3d printer ranking

 • Size: Resin printers can cure entire layers at once, making them much faster than FDM printers.
 It also makes build volume so much more important, as larger sizes means you can print more models at once as you cure the entire layer.
 However, remember that the larger the build volume, the further the pixels have to stretch, which reduces resolution and precision.
 As a result, larger resin printers need a larger LCD screen with more pixels to cover a larger area.

 • Post-processing: Post-processing breaks down into two parts: washing and curing.
 You can manually wash and cure prints, but I recommend paying the $100 for a wash & cure kit to save you the hassle.
-All major resin 3D printer manufacturers, like Anycubic and Elegoo, sell these wash and cure stations.
+I’ve written an in-depth article comparing the different wash & cure stations for a more detailed look.

 4K vs 8K resin 3D printer quality differences